Portfolio Management Services: Discretionary vs Non-Discretionary vs Advisory

 Discretionary PMS: The Hands-Off Choice

-| Speed | Since client approval is not required for every trade, managers can act without prior approval, subject to conditions. |
+| Speed | Since client approval is not required for every trade, subject to the terms agreed with the client, subject to conditions. |

-| Convenience | May suitable for investors preferring minimal involvement who want to outsource the entire portfolio management process. |
+| Convenience | May appeal to investors who prefer delegated portfolio management preferring minimal involvement who want to outsource the entire portfolio management process. |

 Non-Discretionary PMS: The Collaborative Path